kaBeech/advent-of-code-solutions/Day2/retrospective.md

 by adding proper typing as most issues would throw a Type Error and get caught by TypeScript automatically

-Having testing written helped keep nme focused while coding as I had a clearer map to guide my progres.
+Having testing written helped keep me focused while coding as I had a clearer map to guide my progress.
 It also made debugging easier

 ### Using Modules